-The elements that make up a building, including windows, mechanical systems and materials, influence environmental performance and represent components of sustainable development.
+The elements that make up a building, including windows, mechanical systems and materials, influence environmental performance.
 New building elements that improve environmental performance should be employed if they have been proven effective in Chapel Hill's climate.
 Applicants should refer to performance targets and best practices endorsed by the Town for reducing the carbon footprint of new construction.
-While those targets are evolving over time, examples may include the AIA-2030 Challenge, USGBC certification, and ASHRAE standards.
+While those targets are evolving over time, examples may include the AIA-2030 Challenge, USGBC certification, and ASHRAE standards